Influence: The Ultimate Power Tool

 Dr. Robert Cialdini, author of the ground-breaking book, Influence, and co-author of the New York Times best-seller, Yes!
 50 Scientifically Proven Ways To Be Persuasive, is your guide in translating highly relevant but poorly-understood scientific research into practical business applications.
 His books have sold more than 2 million copies worldwide.
 Dr. Cialdini is the world’s leading authority on influence and his widely acclaimed studies are highly instructive to those who want to be more influential.

-What makes us a “WE”?
-The Power of WE shows how to develop, engage, and focus relationships for optimal working success.
+The Power of Unity shows how to develop, engage, and focus relationships for optimal working success.